gamesbook/protograf/docs/source/development.rst

 - https://github.com/retext-project/retext - a reStructuredText editor
 - https://github.com/mgedmin/restview - a reStructuredText viewer in your browser
   (but currently does not support Sphinx directives)
+- https://pypi.org/project/sphinx-view/ - a reStructuredText viewer in your browser
+  that *does* support Sphinx directives (but is quite dated)